Surprising facts about Easter packaging

 You can place carton board and corrugated boxes used for Easter packaging in your recycling bin.
 Collapsing them first can leave room for more recycling.

 And finally, most plastic that remains in Easter egg packaging is PET 1.
-PET1, or polyethylene terephthalate, can be recycled by 99% of local authorities.
+PET 1, or polyethylene terephthalate, can be recycled by 99% of local authorities.
 It is the same plastic used to manufacture drink bottles.

 Chocolate and Easter consumption facts